rebelsky/sams-assorted-musings-reflections/spectre-of-spectre.md

-However, as I started to read more on other sites, I realized that what the _Times_ calls "moves code onto your machine" can just mean "includes a Javascript program that takes advantage of the flaw".
-In fact, the researchers who found the flaw had already written a short Javascript program that dumps the memory of the browser.
+However, as I started to read more on other sites, I realized that what the _Times_ calls "moves code onto your machine" can just mean "includes a JavaScript program that takes advantage of the flaw".
+In fact, the researchers who found the flaw had already written a short JavaScript program that dumps the memory of the browser.
 That's a serious problem.
 So I've patched my primary computers as best I can.
 The folks at Mozilla, makers of Firefox, have found one approach that disables